BBC School Radio

 BBC School Radio is a division of the BBC providing audio learning resources for primary schools in the United Kingdom.
+Despite its name, it did not operate its own dedicated, standalone radio station.
+Instead, BBC School Radio broadcast educational programs through existing BBC radio networks and, in later years, transitioned entirely to online streaming and podcasts.

 History

 The first broadcast to schools was organised by the privately owned British Broadcasting Company and given by the composer Sir Walford Davies, Professor of Music at Gresham College.
 It was transmitted from Britain's second ever radio station, 2LO in London, on 4 April 1924.

 Following the dissolution of the British Broadcasting Company on 31 December 1926 and the transfer of its assets to the Crown-chartered British Broadcasting Corporation, the Carnegie United Kingdom Trust funded a project on broadcasting to schools based on feedback collected from teachers in Kent.
 In 1928 the Central Council for School Broadcasting (CCSB) was established; its first two chairmen were Herbert Fisher and Eustace Percy, 1st Baron Percy of Newcastle.
 For each curriculum subject covered in the broadcasts there was a subject committee, staffed by teachers.

-From 1929-57, the first Director of School Broadcasting was Mary Somerville.
+From 1929 to 1957, the first Director of School Broadcasting was Mary Somerville.
 By the 1930s, secondary schools were included in the target audience and broadcasts were added covering foreign-language learning.
 Older listeners were also tuning in.